API Terms of Use

 When handling reputation data, you must:

-- Comply with all applicable privacy laws (GDPR, CCPA, etc.)
+- Comply with applicable privacy laws in your jurisdiction

 - Collect only data necessary for your stated purpose

-- Delete cached reputation data within 24 hours
+- Automatically delete cached MIR data within 24 hours

 - Maintain appropriate security measures